raichur/timetracker/README.md

 ## Time Tracker

-A time tracking app in Ruby on Rails.
+A simple time tracking app in Ruby on Rails.